Lombard, Illinois Bankruptcy Attorneys

 If you have already filed bankruptcy within the past year and the case was dismissed, the automatic stay is only in effect for 30 days.
 To have it extended, you must petition the court and demonstrate that your second filing is made in good faith.
 If this is your third (or more) filing within the past year, the stay will not go into effect at all without a demonstration of good faith.
 If this is your first filing within the past year, the automatic stay ends when the bankruptcy proceeding ends.
 If your bankruptcy filing resulted in the debt being discharged (as should be the case for most unsecured debts when you file for Chapter 7), there is no future collection activity.

 Call Our DuPage County Bankruptcy Lawyers at 630-932-9100630-932-9100

 Having an automatic stay placed on creditor collection activity is welcome relief and allows you and your family to regroup and put together an effective plan of action, without the immediate pressure to pay off your debts.
-At Mevorah Law Offices LLC, we help our clients, through the best possible legal means, to obtain both immediate and long-term financial relief.
+At Mevorah & Giglio Law Offices, we help our clients, through the best possible legal means, to obtain both immediate and long-term financial relief.
 For a free consultation with one of our skilled Illinois bankruptcy lawyers, contact our office today at 630-932-9100630-932-9100.